Skip to main content

 • Data stores locally mounted to a server (shared or not) are considered stored on that server.
 (SAN LUN, iSCSI, NFS, AFS, CIFS, and RAM disk)

-• Data stores accessed remotely but not stored on a local data store needs to be authenticated, encrypted, and logged.
+• Data stores accessed remotely but not stored on a local data store need to be authenticated, encrypted, and logged.
 (HTTPS, LDAP, SQL, SQL*Plus, JDBC, ODBC)

 • The Security Office advises the use of a secure erasure protocol (DoD 5220 or similar) when deleting confidential data stored in the Extra Tier.
 ID Finder offers secure erase function.
 For more information, see How to Handle Scan Results in Identity Finder for Windows.